Personal profile

 Research interests

 My two main areas of interest are in contemporary post-Nietzschean political theory and philosophy and the history of political and philosophical thought.
 I have sought to bring these two areas of interest together by focusing on philosophical questions of difference, power, knowledge, and time, in ways that can speak to contemporary concerns without losing sight of complex contributions from the past.
-I have tried to draw upon ideas in contemporary thought for the purpose of staging a re-engagement with both central and marginal figures in ancient, early Christian and medieval thought, a project that culminated with my first monograph, Genealogies of Difference (University of Illinois Press, 2002).
-More recently I have published book chapters and articles on Deleuze's concepts of univocity and sense, Foucault on power, contemporary theories of radical democracy, and conceptions of micropolitics developed through Nietzsche, Foucault, and Deleuze.
-My second monograph, Reflections on Time and Politics (Penn State University Press, 2008), develops an ontology of non-linear time in order to address issues of power, selfhood, meaning, and micropolitics, drawing on diverse thinkers in ancient philosophy, contemporary Continental thought, and psychoanalysis.
-My third monograph, Political Theory after Deleuze (Continuum Press, 2012), is a detailed study of Gilles Deleuze's ontology and its implications for politics and ethics, setting his work within what has become known as the 'ontological turn' in contemporary political theory.
+This research has led to a wide-ranging series of articles and book chapters on topics such as Deleuze's concepts of univocity and sense, Foucault on power, contemporary theories of radical democracy, and conceptions of micropolitics developed through Nietzsche, Foucault, and Deleuze.
+I have also published three major studies: Genealogies of Difference (University of Illinois Press, 2002), which draws on ideas in contemporary thought for the purpose of staging a re-engagement with both central and marginal figures in ancient, early Christian and medieval philosophy; Reflections on Time and Politics (Penn State University Press, 2008), which develops an ontology of non-linear time in order to address issues of power, selfhood, meaning, and micropolitics, drawing on diverse thinkers in ancient philosophy, contemporary Continental thought, and psychoanalysis; and Political Theory after Deleuze (Continuum Press, 2012), which is a detailed study of Gilles Deleuze's ontology and its implications for politics and ethics, setting his work within what has become known as the 'ontological turn' in contemporary political theory.
+I have recently completed the manuscript for a fourth monograph that will be a substantial (125,000-word) study of the role and development of the concept of sense in Deleuze's early works up to and including The Logic of Sense.

 Teaching